If you answer yes to these questions, you may be a candidate:

 I saw a nutritionist for six months before the surgery, so I learned a lot of behaviors I didn't know before.
 Portion control, exercise, that it's better not to eat and drink at the same time.

 They are a great team.
 I can call anytime with any concerns.
-I had some gallbladder issues that slowed my recovery, and they very attentive to my concerns.
+I had some gallbladder issues that slowed my recovery, and they were very attentive to my concerns.
 They are the best team ever for this kind of surgery.